Marketing Cloud, Trailhead...

 Improving Customer Satisfaction

 The insights these studies and surveys share demonstrate, in short, that ineffective customer service has a very real, very negative impact on not only customer satisfaction, but also an organization’s bottom line.
-The customer’s business doesn’t always go to the least expensive option; more often then not, the customer’s business goes to company that demonstrates real, sincere interest in the client themself.
+The customer’s business doesn’t always go to the least expensive option; more often then not, the customer’s business goes to company that demonstrates real, sincere interest in the client themselves.
 The importance of customer satisfaction cannot be overemphasized, and no amount of sales savviness can ever make sacrificing customer satisfaction or service worthwhile.

 Customer satisfaction has a profound effect on an organization